78 pointsby martialg9 months ago19 comments

 (if the moment passes, when I checked out the website multiple people had typed messages along the lines of "vote for phil fish")

-• autoexec4 hours ago
+• dlbucci9 months ago

 I thought I'd never heard of him before today, but it turns out he was in a netflix movie about indie games I saw once.